-- Preheat oven to 350 degrees.
-Spray two 8-inch pans with cooking spray, or put oil on the bottom of the pans.
+- Preheat oven to 350˚F. Spray two 8-inch pans with cooking spray, or put oil on the bottom of the pans.

 - Put cake mix, eggs, milk and softened butter or margarine in a bowl.
 Mix with mixer on low until blended.
 Mix at high speed for 3 minutes.
 Put 10–12 Oreo cookies in a Ziplock bag and crush them using a rolling pin.
 Put cookie crumbs into the cake batter and fold in lightly until blended.

 - Divide cake mix between the two pans equally and smooth out the tops.
-Bake at 350 for 25-30 minutes, or until top springs up when lightly touched.
-Cool cakes for about 15-20 minutes.
+Bake at 350˚F for 25–30 minutes, or until top springs up when lightly touched—cool cakes for about 15–20 minutes.

 - Make buttercream frosting by measuring the powdered sugar in a bowl and adding the butter and cream.
 Mix until blended.
 Add more cream if the mixture is too dry.
 Mix thoroughly for 1–2 minutes.
 Add Karo syrup and mix 1 more minute until light and fluffy (you can leave out the Karo syrup if you want, but it does make the icing easier to spread on the cake).

-- Assembling the cake: Note: You can make a small cake by just using one layer of the cake split in two (as I do in the cake in the photos) or a large cake by using both full layers.
-1. Put one layer bottom side down on a plate (or bottom side of half layer).
-2. Take out the ice cream layer, unwrap and put on top of the cake.
+- Assembling the cake: 1.
+Put one layer bottom side down on a plate (or bottom side of half layer).
+2. Take out the ice cream layer, unwrap, and put on top of the cake.
 3. Put top layer of cake on the ice cream layer, rounded side up.

 - Storing the cake: Ice cream cakes must be stored in the freezer until just before serving.
 After frosting and decorating, put the cake back in the freezer until the frosting is frozen.
 If you are not going to eat the cake that day, wrap it in foil to keep it from forming ice crystals.
 Sometimes a very cold freezer can make the cake very hard to cut, so if you are storing overnight or longer, you might want to take if out for 10–15 minutes or so right before serving.